STATIC CLING SIGN APPLICATION & REMOVAL TECHNIQUES

 - Mineral spirits, heptane or V.M. & P naphtha can be used to remove oil or grease.

-- Mild soap or detergent with warm water and soft cloth will clean the surface prior to application.
+- Mild dish soap with warm water and soft cloth will clean the surface prior to application.

 - An ammonia based window cleaner must be used on all glass surfaces.

 For best results, application surface and materials should be at 30 degrees F or above.

 - Prepare a wetting solution of 2–3 teaspoons of dish soap in one gallon of cold water.

 - Remove the decal from the liner and lay the decal on a clean, flat surface with the side up which will be adhered to the surface.

 - Flood the application surface with wetting solution.
 (Alternate method—wetting solution can be sprayed directly on the surface.)